Type your search terms and pause for instant results.

 Several screen sizes of imported construction aggregates and gravel are regularly sold on Providenciales, typically by the yard or ton. ¼” ‘pea gravel’ and ¾” concrete gravel are the most common grades.
 Locally sourced gravel, a by-product of limestone ‘quarry’ screening, is available, yet is soft and not recommended for concrete use.

-Concrete blocks are the favoured construction method in the Turks and Caicos, and several businesses import and sell blocks.
+Concrete blocks are the favored construction method in the Turks and Caicos, and several businesses import and sell blocks.
 Most aggregate blocks are either 8” or 6”, and are often imported from the Dominican Republic.
-Price per 8” block is around $2.50 (2018).
+Price per 8” block is around $2.50 (2020).

-Providenciales has three concrete companies, all of which have offer ready mix and mix on site volumetric trucks, as well as concrete pump trucks.
+Providenciales has three concrete companies, all of which offer both ready mix and mix on site volumetric trucks, as well as concrete pump trucks.

 Steel Reinforcing and Rebar